 1. Respect - Respect one another when it comes to emotions, feelings, and personal space.
 You will both need time to heal, however, do not put too much distance.
 Distance when a relationship is already struggling can make the reconciliation process even more complicated.

 2. Communication - Communicate about everything, and withhold nothing.
 If you truly want to make it work you must lay all of the cards on the table.
-Honesty is huge in this step of communication.
-Refraining from being honest; will only do more damage.
+Honesty is huge in this step of communication, refraining from being honest; will only do more damage.
+Do not lie, and this means lies by omission.

 3. Attraction - Figure out what it was that attracted you to each other in the first place, and zoom in on it.
 It is what initially attracts us to another person that we often lose sight of as the relationship matures.
 Naturally, we take one another for granted.
 Find their most admirable traits and praise him/her for those.
 Next, pinpoint what they have always admired most about you and let it be seen again.